Gender studies: History

+Academic Institutions

+Early

+Institut für Sexualwissenschaft (Institute for Sexual Science) was a German Institution that preexisted Nazi rule in Germany.
+The research based institute was in operation from 1919–1933.
+The Institute was lost to two waves of attacks that led to the loss of approximately 12,000-20,000 journals, books and articles, with others suggesting larger numbers, not including other media materials.

+Post-structural - Modern

-After the universal suffrage revolution of the twentieth century, the women's liberation movement of the 1960 and 1970s promoted a revision from the feminists to "actively interrogate" the usual and accepted versions of history as it was known at the time.
+After the universal suffrage revolution of the twentieth century, the women's liberation movement of the 1960s and 1970s promoted a revision from the feminists to "actively interrogate" the usual and accepted versions of history as it was known at the time.
 It was the goal of many feminist scholars to question original assumptions regarding women's and men's attributes, to actually measure them, and to report observed differences between women and men.
 Initially, these programs were essentially feminist, designed to recognize contributions made by women as well as by men.
 Soon, men began to look at masculinity the same way that women were looking at femininity, and developed an area of study called "men's studies".
 It was not until the late 1980s and 1990s that scholars recognized a need for study in the field of sexuality.
 This was due to the increasing interest in lesbian and gay rights, and scholars found that most individuals will associate sexuality and gender together, rather than as separate entities.

+Contemporary

 Although doctoral programs for women's studies have existed since 1990, the first doctoral program for a potential PhD in gender studies in the United States was approved in November 2005.
 In 2015, Kabul University became the first university in Afghanistan to offer a master's degree course in gender and women's studies.
 After the Taliban took over the Afghan capital, the university fell under their control and banned women from attending.